People sometimes ask about me. You can find more of me on my WordPress profile, or on Facebook via this blog.

 The documents in my possession are penned by cats who had the run of several noble households and who must have been privy to Southampton family secrets.

-Could Shakespeare himself have come to the attention of the Earl of Southampton’s cat(s)?
+Could Shakespeare himself have come to the attention of these cats?

-Certainly, if he was in their vicinity and gave them something nice to eat.
+Certainly, if he were in their vicinity and gave them something nice to eat.
 Or left his mark somewhere that offended them.

-This has led to a different-but-related pursuit, namely the Shakespeare Authorship Question.
+This has led to the Shakespeare Authorship Question.
+Was “Shakespeare” merely the nom-de-plume of someone who preferred not to publish under his or her own name?
+Or who didn’t care who claimed the credit for their work?
 (Refer back to the Earl of Oxford, though he’s not the only contender.)

 More Clues, more Codes…